-There are five reasons that you should cook your brisket fat side down and only one to cook it fat side up.
-Cooking the brisket with the fat side down will produce a product that looks and tastes better than one cooked fat side up.
-In reality, which side goes up makes a difference but is not one of the major factors in how your brisket will turn out.
+I believe that there are five reasons you should cook your brisket fat side down on a pellet grill.
+In reality, which side goes up makes a slight difference but is not a major factor in how your brisket will turn out.

 Why You Should Smoke Your Brisket With The Fat Side Down

 The five reasons to cook a brisket with the fat side down are:

 - So you can spritz or mop the meat